adeubank/adej-microscope/README.md

 The `allow` method is what determines if a model can be created or not.

 A Meteor `method` is a function that runs on the server and is able to be called on the client.
 It is useful for model validations.
 You use Meteor `method` and use `call` to execute a named method.

+### Security Checks

+Meteor allows for checking if a new record matches certain criteria.
+It uses a Meteor `method` combined with `audit-argument-checks` to validate that the models attributes match property types.

+## Latency Compensation

+Meteor handles events differently than other frameworks.
+When a user submits a form it is handled by the client and the server.
+This way the client is able to simulate the response from the server and update its UI.
+When the server does finally return it updates the UI to accurately reflect the response.